global-121/121-platform/services/121-service/WORKFLOWS.md

 ---

+> ⚠️ All links here go to the [test-vm](https://test-vm.121.global/), so all URLs mentioned need to be changed to the correct environment.

 ## Export supermarket voucher for PA
 There are 2 reasons why a voucher would need to be exported.
 - Because the PA has selected not to have whatsApp.